The Essence of Self-Realization by Paramhansa Yogananda

 Yoga works primarily with the energy in the body, through the science of pranayama, or energy-control.
 Prana means also ‘breath.’
 Yoga teaches how, through breath-control, to still the mind and attain higher states of awareness.

-The higher teachings of yoga take one beyond techniques, and show the yogi, or yoga practitioner, how to direct his concentration in such a way as not only to harmonize human with divine consciousness, but to merge his consciousness in the Infinite.
+The higher teachings of yoga take one beyond techniques, and show the yogi, or yoga practitioner, how to direct his energy in such a way as not only to harmonize human with divine consciousness, but to merge his consciousness in the Infinite.

 Yoga is a very ancient science; it is thousands of years old.
 The perceptions derived from its practice form the backbone of the greatness of India, which for centuries has been legendary.
 The truths espoused in the yoga teachings, however, are not limited to India, nor to those who consciously practice yoga techniques.
 Many saints of other religions also, including many Christian saints, have discovered aspects of the spiritual path that are intrinsic to the teachings of yoga.